 Parents should avoid taking their children away during term time.

 Family holidays should not be taken in term time.

 In exceptional circumstances the Headteacher will consider the reasons for the holiday, the pupil’s past attendance, and the effect the absence will have on the pupil’s learning and the potential disruption to classes and teachers.
 The Headteacher will not normally give permission simply because holidays cost less during term time or for family occasions such as birthdays.

 Holidays for Year 6 will not be authorised under any circumstances from the start of the spring term until the End of Key Stage tests in May for reasons of preparation for and administration of End of Key Stage Tests.

 In September 2013 the Government introduced new legislation that headteachers may not grant any leave of absence during term time unless there are exceptional circumstances.
 This means that absences for holidays in term time are likely to be unauthorised.
-The Government guidance on the dfe website states that parents can be fined for taking their child on holiday during term time without consent from the school.
-From September 2015, Hampshire County Council has made the decision to fine any parent who has a child with 5 or more days unauthorised absence.
+The Government guidance on the DfE website states that parents can be fined for taking their child on holiday during term time without consent from the school.
+From September 2015, Hampshire County Council has made the decision to fine any parent who has a child with 5 or more days of unauthorised absence.
 In this situation both parents will be fined.
 If a second unauthorised absence of 5 or more days occurs this will result in parents being taken to court.